-Photo source: Google Earth.
-The home was in an excellent state of preservation and the property was well kept.
+The home was in an excellent state of preservation with only minor issues and the property was well kept.

-The main entrance door’s jalousie window was a perennial security weak point necessitating a plywood cover during mothballed periods; wood frame to receive plywood is visible in the photo.
+The main entrance door’s jalousie window was a perennial security weak point necessitating a plywood security cover during mothballed periods; wood trim to receive plywood is visible in the photo.
 The front stoop was a concrete block and concrete slab assembly, painted green.

-We hoped and planned to re-use the original house numbers but they did not meet the local building department standards and were ultimately replaced with new numbers.
+We hoped and planned to re-use the original cast iron house numbers but they did not meet the local building department graphic standards and were ultimately replaced with new contemporary numbers.

-The Carport was in use and had a separate entrance into a Laundry / Storage room at the rear.
+The open carport was in use and had a separate back entrance door into a Laundry / Storage room at the rear.
 Air conditioning for the entire home consisted of a unit air conditioner off the carport wall.

 Within the Lanai there were original double French doors with aluminum-framed half-height sidelights.